KennyThomas/GraphTheoryProject/Overview.md

     return ''.join(postfix)
 ```
 ### Thompson's Contruction Algorithm
-This a algorithm used for transforming a regular expression into a nondeterministic finite automaton (NFA).
+This is a algorithm used for transforming a regular expression into a nondeterministic finite automaton (NFA).
 For this project we used this algorithm to match strings to a regular expression.<br>
 Credited to Ken Thompson.<br>
 We can perform this algorithm by doing the following steps.
 * First we will take in our expression that has passed through the shunting-yard algorithm.